Riuchek/Codex/docs/ARCHITECTURE.md

 ## Known Limitations

 1. **Attack detection is heuristic** — relies on `message.flavor` containing a configurable string.
-Systems that don't include recognizable flavor text in attack messages will not have `damageDealt` or criticals captured.
+Systems that don't include recognizable flavor text in attack messages will not have `damageDealt` or attack-roll criticals captured.

 2. **`damageDealt` only captures weapon attacks** — spells, abilities, and other damage sources that don't match the attack flavor pattern are not counted.

 3. **`getRecord` returns an empty default when no flag exists** — callers that need persisted data must call `initRecord` first (CodexApp does this in `_prepareContext`; hooks assume records exist for tracked actors).

+4. **Rule editor is not i18n'd** — dialog labels and stat names are hardcoded in English.

+5. **Dead code in `constants.ts`** — `DEFAULT_TAGS` is defined but unused; journal tags are free-form only.

 ---